jdhitsolutions/PSTypeExtensionTools/docs/about_PSTypeExtensionTools.md

-﻿# PSTypeExtensionTools
+# PSTypeExtensionTools
 ## about_PSTypeExtensionTools

 # SHORT DESCRIPTION
 This PowerShell module contains commands that make it easier to work with type extensions.
-Many of these commands are wrappers for built-in tools like Get-TypeData or Update-TypeData.
-The commands in this module simplfy the process of finding, creating, exporting and importing type extensions.
+Many of these commands are wrappers for built-in tools like `Get-TypeData` or `Update-TypeData`.
+The commands in this module simplify the process of finding, creating, exporting and importing type extensions.

 # LONG DESCRIPTION